Data-ScienceHub/gpce-covid/TFT-pytorch/README.md

   * DataProcessor
   * Parameters
   * Plotter

+* configurations: folder to save some common configurations.
 * notebooks: Notebook version of the scripts.
 Use these for debugging or new implementation purpose.
   * Data preparation.ipynb
   * Train.ipynb
   * Inference.ipynb
 * output
   * checkpoints
+    * epoch=X-step=X.ckpt: model checkpointed by best validation loss.
+    * model.ckpt: final model saved after finishing traning.
+  * figures: saves the figures plotted by the final model obtained after finishing the training.
-  * figures
+  * figures_best: figures plotted using the model with best validation loss.
   * lightning_logs: This folder is used by tensorboard to log the training and validation visualization.
 You can point this folder by clicking the line before `import tensorboard as tb` in the training code (both script and notebook), that says `launch tensorboard session`.
 VSCode will automatically suggest the extensions needed for it.
+It can also run from cmd line, using `tensorboard --logdir=lightning_logs`, then it'll show something like `TensorBoard 2.9.0 at http://localhost:6006/ (Press CTRL+C to quit)`.
+Copy paste the URL in your local browser.
+To save the images, check `show data download links in the top left`.

 * script: Contains scripts for submitting batch jobs.
 For details on how to use then, check the readme inside the folder.
   * `prepare_data.py`: Prepare merged data from raw feature files.